JaneliaSciComp/SongExplorer/README.md

 probability for each word can be given (e.g. 0.1,0.2,0.7).
 The probability waveforms generated by `Classify` will now be adjusted on a word-specific basis to account for these known imbalanced distributions.
-Note that a similar effect can be achieved by changing `P/Rs`, but there the thresholds are adjusted instead of the probabilities, and they are changed equally for all words.
+Note that a similar effect can be achieved by changing the `P/Rs` variable, but there the thresholds are adjusted instead of the probabilities, and they are changed equally for all words.

 ## Discovering Novel Sounds ##

-After amassing a sizeable amount of ground truth one might wonder whether one has manually annotated all types of words that exist in the recordings.
+After amassing a sizeable amount of ground truth one might wonder whether one has manually annotated all of the types of words that exist in the recordings.
 One way to check for any missed types is to look for hot spots in the clusters of detected sounds that have no corresponding annotations.
 Annotating known types in these spots should improve generalization too.

 First, set `label types` to "annotated" and train a model that includes "time" and "frequency" plus all of your existing wanted words